 |

 King Carlos III decided a city should be founded for Spain in Alta (upper) California.
-An earlier fear of English colonists
+The threat of English colonists

 migrating westward and Russian fur traders coming down by way of Alaska initiated the Mission system and established the California

 coast as Spanish territory.
-The task was soon to begin for the recruiting of interested indivuduals (preferably
+The task was eventually to begin for the recruiting of interested individuals to

-sobre el Rio Porciuncula, "the town of the Queen of Angels on the Porciuncula River.”
-Little did they know that their humble
+Porciuncula, "the town of the Queen of Angels on the Porciuncula River.”
+Little did they know, their humble pueblo

-pueblo would eventually turn out to become one of the largest and most influential cities in the world.
-As they say, the rest
+would eventually turn out to become one of the largest and most influential metropolitan cities in the world.
+As they say,

 I first became aware of my connection to LA settlers from my cousin Felix Medina.
 He was an original member of Los Pobladores